-Testing:

-- 1.BMCC is tested on each pick up and the results are averaged for each 10 day period. - 2.
-Total plate count (TPC) and Thermoduric (Td) are tested once in each 10 day period. - 3.
-In the event of a B Grade result one more test is conducted on the following pick up for TPC and Td, once the results are out on Td (usually 3 day test) the average of these 2 tests will be used for grading. - 4.
-In the event of a C Grade result, testing will continue until 3 consecutive A Grade results are achieved, and the average of all test results is used for grading.
+Testing: Grading: 1.
+BMCC is tested on each pick up and the results are averaged for each 10 day period.
+If milk fails A Grade criteria in any 10 day period a warning will be issued in the first instance, up to 6 warnings in total can be issued for each financial Total plate count (TPC) and Thermoduric (Td) are tested once in each 10 day period. year.
+3. In the event of a B Grade result one more test is conducted on the following pick up for TPC and Td, once the results are out on Td (usually 3 day test) the Milk with B Grade test results will be graded B if no more warnings are available or if there is a repeat in successive 10 day periods. average of these 2 tests will be used for grading.
+Milk with C Grade test results will be graded C if no more warnings are available or if there is a repeat in 4.
+In the event of a C Grade result, testing will continue until 3 consecutive A Grade results are achieved and the average of all test results is used for grading. successive 10 day periods.